SocialMediaLab/Tweets_Sampling_Toolkit/README.md

 # Comparing Files

-This package also includes several methods for comparing the contents of two datasets and performing set operations such as [intersection](https://en.wikipedia.org/wiki/Insertion_sort), [difference](https://en.wikipedia.org/wiki/Comparison_sort), [union](https://dataschool.com/learn-sql/what-is-the-difference-between-union-and-union-all/).
+This package also includes several methods for comparing the contents of two datasets and performing set operations such as [intersection](https://en.wikipedia.org/wiki/Intersection), [difference](https://en.wikipedia.org/?title=Set_difference&redirect=not), or [union](https://en.wikipedia.org/wiki/Intersection).

 ## Intersection